StackVista/stackstate-docs/stackpacks/integrations/static_topology.md

 ```yaml
 agent check static_topology
 ```
-5.[Restart the StackState Agent\(s\)](/setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+5.[Restart the Rancher Observability Agent\(s\)](/setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
-6.Once the Agent has restarted, wait for the Agent to collect data from the CSV files and send it to StackState.
+6.Once the Agent has restarted, wait for the Agent to collect data from the CSV files and send it to Rancher Observability.

 ### Status